 For additional information on Intesa Sanpaolo's organisational structure, see the Bank's website ("Intesa Sanpaolo Group" / "About us", "Organisational structure and Top Management" pages).

-Lastly, it should be noted that all the Bank Structures operate on the basis of specific Regulations establishing the scope of their powers and responsibilities, which are disseminated throughout the Bank, together with the operating procedures that govern how all the Bank's various processes are to be performed.
+All the Bank Structures operate on the basis of specific Regulations establishing the scope of their powers and responsibilities, which are disseminated throughout the Bank, together with the operating procedures that govern how all the Bank's various processes are to be performed.
 All the main decision-making and implementing processes concerning Bank operations are codified and can be monitored and viewed by the entire Structure.